LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

         }))
     ```

     The filter transform takes a SerializableFunction Object where the `apply` method is overridden.
-Every json string record is converted to a json.
+Every json-string record is converted to a JSON.
 The first character of the `name` is checked if it's a vowel.
-The transform is applied to each input json record.
+The transform is applied to each input JSON record.
 Based on the boolean value returned, the record is retained or discarded.

 4. Write the results to a file